AnyPoC: Universal Proof-of-Concept Test Generation for Scalable LLM-Based Bug Detection: Introduction

-In contrast, dynamic testing and fuzzing techniques\cite{oss-fuzz,syzkaller,pacheco2007randoop} rely on concrete test executions and oracles (such as crashes and sanitizers\cite{serebryany2012addresssanitizer,song2019sok,stepanov2015memorysanitizer}), to reliably indicate the presence of a bug without manual verification.
-For example, continuous and scalable fuzzing campaigns can discover tens of thousands of bugs~\cite{oss-fuzz}.
+In contrast, dynamic testing and fuzzing techniques\cite{oss-fuzz,syzkaller,pacheco2007randoop} rely on concrete executions and oracles (such as crashes and sanitizers\cite{serebryany2012addresssanitizer,song2019sok,stepanov2015memorysanitizer}) to reliably flag bugs without manual verification.
+For example, scalable fuzzing campaigns can discover tens of thousands of bugs~\cite{oss-fuzz}.
 As shown in \autoref{fig:computation}(b), strong oracles allow fuzzing to scale to a large amount of computation with low false positive rates (the small red area).
 In recent years, \llmbased fuzzing techniques \cite{kernelgpt,xia2024fuzz4all,deng2023large,meng2024large,ou2024mutators} have also been widely studied, and can substantially complement traditional fuzzers.
 However, we are limited by the fuzzing ceiling as shown in \autoref{fig:computation}(b).
-This ceiling arises from several factors: fuzzers typically rely on a restricted set of runtime oracles, can only exercise executable {modules} that are available and runnable, and must explore an enormous input and path space that is often intractable for real-world systems.
-In practice, especially for large-scale systems with complex configurations, environment requirements, or hardware dependencies, the fuzzed binary often represents only a small fraction of the full codebase.
-As a result, even with more computation or LLM assistance, dynamic testing eventually reaches diminishing returns as discovering new behaviors and bug-triggering paths becomes increasingly difficult.
+This ceiling arises from several factors: fuzzers typically rely on a restricted set of runtime oracles, can only exercise modules that are available and runnable, and must explore an often enormous input and path space.
+In practice, especially for large systems with complex configurations, environment, or hardware dependencies, the fuzzed binary covers only a small fraction of the full codebase.
+As a result, even with more computation or LLM assistance, dynamic testing reaches diminishing returns as new bug-triggering paths become harder to discover.

 Our insight is to combine the advantages of both lines. \llmbased analysis for bug detection does not have a plateau because it can continuously cover more paths and edge cases through abstract reasoning.
 Fuzzing/testing does not rely on manual verification and can scale to larger computation because of strong automated oracles.
 We want to use strong and automatic oracles to validate the bugs from \llmbased detection systems so that we can effectively scale computation to more bugs.
 As shown in \autoref{fig:computation}(c), the number of bugs is not limited by the fuzzing ceiling nor human effort.